Saturday, 31 January 2015

 All the time the tide was coming in apace and flocks of waders, Oystercatchers, Curlew, Grey Plover and Dunlin were rising and falling from the tide's edge as the water encroached ever further onto the saltmarsh and disturbed them.

 On the sea a raft of Shelduck rose and fell on the waves, their red bills gleaming in the sunlight, the sea churned up by the stiff southwesterly wind.
-A cloud of Common Gulls, washing powder white in the bright sun flew in a haphazard wind blown array above them before settling amongst them on the turbulent sea.
+A cloud of Common Gulls, washing powder white in the bright sun flew in a haphazard wind blown array above, before settling amongst them on the turbulent sea.

-The Pom having had its fill finally gave up feeding on the goose, stood for a minute or two on the rocks and then wandered out onto the green grass of the saltmarsh.
+The Pom gave up feeding on the goose, stood for a minute or two on the rocks and then wandered out onto the green grass of the saltmarsh.
 It selected a soft spot, sat down and slept for a minute or two but was clearly unhappy with its position so walked further to select another area more to its liking.
 The rapidly incoming tide was obviously making it restless and it finally selected the highest point it could find on the saltmarsh remaining here until it was literally washed off by the rising seawater which by now had submerged the entire saltmarsh and was about to commence beating at the sea defences.

 A good view of the diagnostic double white wing patches on the underwing

 When the sea was almost up to its belly it flew up and away downwind but then turned and came back, flying over our heads.
-Its portly tummy and barred underwings were all too evident as it flew back over us and then crossing the seawall it pitched down in an adjacent horse paddock on the landward side of the seawall.
+Its portly tummy and barred underwings were all too evident as it flew over us and then crossing the seawall it pitched down in an adjacent horse paddock on the landward side of the seawall.

 The Pom showing to good effect its bulky body and barring on tail and underwing